hassank4/CastleDefense/doc/sprint 3/PB.md

 # User Stories:

-**Class for Difficulty and name of player**
-Description: As a player, I want to be able to choose which difficulty I want to play the game in.

-Points: 5

-Priority: 4

 **Make the projectiles able to hit enemies**

 Description: As a player, I would like to be able to have my projectiles actually damage an enemy.